How to Grow and Care for Christmas Cactus

 A close up of a Christmas cactus plant in a blue pot on a windowsill in bright sunlight.
 To the right of the frame is a blue curtain.
 The background fades to soft focus.

-If you buy a plant called “Christmas cactus” it could well be a Thanksgiving cactus, or a hybrid of some type.
+If you buy a plant called “Christmas cactus” it could well be a different species, or a hybrid of some type.

 Luckily for us, no matter which species or hybrid you have, the required plant care will be the same.